pagopa/interop-be-monorepo/README.md

 pnpm install
 ```

-## How to run the application in watch mode
+## How to run the services in watch mode

 ```
+pnpm start:<service-name>
-pnpm start
+# example: pnpm start:catalog
 ```

 ## How to run the tests